 Family and friends may pay their respects on Friday, August 7, 2020 from 5 p.m. to 8 p.m. at St. Agnes Church, 400 Merwin Ave., Milford, CT.
 Masks and social distancing will be required.
 Due to gathering size limitations, only 100 people will be allowed in the church at a time.
 A Mass of Christian Burial and interment will be private.
 In lieu of flowers, contributions may be made to the American Diabetes Association, 260 Cochituate Road, #200, 2nd Floor, Suite 200, Framingham, MA 01701 or online at www.diabetes.org.

 A private funeral mass will be held on Saturday, August 8th.
 Attendance is limited due to COVID-19.
 However, we invite all to join the livestream of the funeral at www.facebook.com/NextLevelLivestream at 11 a.m.
 The service will be maintained at www.Facebook.com/NextLevelLivestream for a few days and then archived at www.NextLevelLivestream.com.
 You do not have to have a Facebook account to view the livestream.
 (Please log on to the Next Level Livestream page in advance to make sure you can find it.
 Also, if you cannot see the live stream when it is going, then please log out of Facebook.com/NextLevelLivestream and go back in.
 If you are using a browser, then you should close and reopen the page.)

-To plant a tree in memory of Martha Pittman Tavares, please click here.
+To plant a beautiful memorial tree in memory of Martha Pittman Tavares, please visit our Tree Store.